Breastfeeding at Birth

-Breastfeeding as soon as possible, will stimulate the production of milk.
+- Breastfeeding as soon as possible stimulates the production of milk.

-Suckling decreases the tension and stress of birth and labour for the baby and will help mom relax too, as she will be producing the feel good hormones during nursing.
+- Suckling decreases the tension and stress of birth and labor for the baby and will help mom relax too, as she will be producing the feel-good hormones during nursing.

 Tips to make Breastfeeding at Birth more Possible

-A natural breast feeding birth experience is best.
+- A natural breastfeeding birth experience is best.
 Having a non-medical birth, if possible, with as little medication as you can.
-Medications can make babies sleepy and less able to suck the way they should.
+Drugs can make babies sleepy and less able to suck the way they should.

 Skin to skin contact between the mother and baby will help the baby stay warm after birth, and will increase the chances of successful breastfeeding after birth.

 Educate yourself about a good latch.
-Watch the video here.
 You should never let your baby suck on your nipple alone, he/she should always have the nipple and a large part of your areola in their mouth for the best possible milk transfer.

 Things that may Interfere with Breastfeeding after Birth